 Workplaces and Work Types

-The majority of vocational nurses work in hospitals and doctor’s offices, and they are frequently hired local or national governments.
+The majority of vocational nurses work in hospitals and doctor’s offices, and they are frequently hired by local or national governments.
 Some work in nursing homes, hospices, and rehabilitation centers, where they frequently collaborate with physical therapists and end-of-life care providers.
 Others work as home health aides, visiting invalids and others who require bedside assistance.
 These nurses can work as independent contractors or for independent companies, usually in conjunction with RNs or private medical care providers.

 Jurisdictional Differences